What a great question.

-Notice that the middle tributary zone must carry more weight than the adjacent areas B and D. This is a common characteristic you will find in most decks and so sometime, if your bearing capacity of the soil is quite low, you may have to increase the size of the middle footings or add another support post in order to not overload the soil.
+Notice that the middle tributary zone must carry more weight than the adjacent areas B and D. This is a common characteristic you will find in most decks and so sometime, if your bearing capacity of the soil is quite low, you may have to increase the size of the middle footings or add another support post to not overload the soil.

-Area D is identical to Area B. Given that the shape and support configuration of the deck is symmetrical.
+Area D is identical to Area B. Given the shape and support configuration of the deck is symmetrical.
 The dimension are 6x3.25 or 19.5 sqft.